Bibury is a small village in the south Gloucestershire Cotswolds.

 Close by is the former Bibury Court Hotel, built in 1633.
 This has been reverted back to being a private residence.

 The small, boggy water meadow across the river is known as Rack Isle.
 This small parcel of land is not accessible, only wildlife free to enter, although the Swan Hotel owns the fishing rights.
-The river is well stocked with plump, brown trout, thanks to Bibury Trout Farm and the land is owned by the National Trust, as is Arlington Row.
+The river is well stocked with plump, native brown trout, thanks to Bibury Trout Farm and the land is owned by the National Trust, as is Arlington Row.
+Just one of many National Trust properties in the Cotswolds.

 The island was once used to dry the cloth from Arlington Mill (now also a private residence) the workers who were responsible for making the cloth lived in the nearby row of weavers cottages at Arlington Row during the 17th Century.